marzneshin/docs/content/docs/configuration/vpn-backends/xray.md

 - `XRAY_RESTART_ON_FAILURE` Whether to restart in case of crash/exit. `True`/`False`
 - `XRAY_RESTART_ON_FAILURE_INTERVAL` Interval between restarts in case of crash.

+## Current Limitations
+- Xray fallbacks are not parsed from configurations
+- VLESS flow is only configurable for reality + tcp.

 ## See also
 - [configuration documents](https://xtls.github.io/config/)